Authored by the expert who managed and guided the team behind the Uganda Property Pack

 What property types resell fastest in Kampala in 2026?

-As of early 2026, well-managed apartments in good secondary neighborhoods like Ntinda, Bukoto, and Kyanja tend to resell fastest in Kampala because they hit the affordability sweet spot that appeals to the deepest pool of local buyers and investors looking for rental income.
+As of early 2026, the property types that resell fastest in Kampala are well-managed 2 to 3 bedroom apartments in good secondary neighborhoods like Ntinda, Kira, and Naalya, because they hit the affordability sweet spot for the largest pool of both local professional buyers and returning diaspora.

 If you're interested, we cover all the best exit strategies in our real estate pack about Kampala.